vpetkov/vpetkov.github.io/_posts/2017-10-25-square-instant-film.md

 I know, I know --- apples and oranges.
 I'm just excited that I will be able to print square pictures from my iPhone.
 With that out of the way, I'll say it again --- **No single thing on this Earth is cooler than [the way a Polaroid SX-70 Land Camera opens up](https://www.youtube.com/watch?v=Lo_1pyQ7xvc&t=53s).**

 <br/>
 *P.S.
 This post was more or less a response to a message Drago sent me on Facebook on October 15 (2017).
 I still haven't replied --- Sorry about that, Drago.
-I loved you photographs.
+I loved your photographs.
 The last one, with the building and the tree branch out of focus in the foreground is my favorite, and a signature Drago.*